microprediction/microprediction/docs/residuals.md

  - You'll add to the list of [streams](https://www.microprediction.org/browse_streams.html).
  - Algorithms (Python, Julia, R mostly) fight to predict your residuals (distributionally)
+ - More arrive all the time.
+See [github/microprediction](https://github.com/microprediction) for an explanation of how new methods trickle in from the Python ecosystem.
+But anyone can deploy algorithms using R, Julia or whatever as well.
  - The ongoing battles produce beautiful community cumulative distribution functions, such as the [CDF](https://www.microprediction.org/stream_dashboard.html?stream=faang_1&horizon=3555) representing the 1-hour ahead forecasts of the logarithm of META price changes.
- - You may glean quite a lot from the outcome of that fight.
+ - You may glean quite a lot from the outcome of that fight, especially if the winners aren't "null hypothesis" algorithms.

 ### Optional steps: